zekitez/GpxRepairTool/ReadMe.md

   * Add a number of trailing measurements.
     This is not really needed if the stop procedure was executed correctly but it extends the .gpx file so it will fit over the video recording.
   * Use GPX 1.1 format, if needed.
-    Speed tags are removed because the speed is derived from the changing latitude+longitude and the GPX version is updated to 1.1 .
+    Speed tags are removed because the speed is derived from the changing latitude+longitude in version 1.1, and the GPX version attributes are updated to 1.1 .

 # Run on Windows